Why you need to track product prices on Amazon?

 =IMPORTFROMWEB(“url”, “xpaths”)

-The good thing is that for Amazon, ImportFromWeb is a complete no-code solution as, instead of XPaths, you can specify the data you want to retrieve with a list of built-in selectors.
-This means that anyone without technical knowledge can retrieve one of more than 50 attributes for any Amazon product out there directly into a Google sheet!
+The good thing is that for Amazon, ImportFromWeb is a complete no-code solution as, instead of XPaths, you can specify the data you want to retrieve with a list of Amazon built-in selectors.
+This means that anyone without technical knowledge can retrieve one of more than T0 attributes for any Amazon listings directly into a spreadsheet!
 Among all these, the price and price history is of course one of the most useful data.

 Thus, ImportFromWeb is one of the best solutions for tracking Amazon product price history and getting all this data into a Google sheet or any Excel spreadsheet.
 This approach allows you to easily share the data, integrate it within your existing dashboards and reports or manipulate it to meet your specific needs.